intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inception_resnet_v2/README.md

 ```

 3. If you would like to run Inception ResNet V2 inference and test for
 accuracy, you will need the full ImageNet dataset.
-Benchmarking for latency
+Running for latency
 and throughput do not require the ImageNet dataset.

 Register and download the